MegretMendez/KirbyVariants/README.md

 Step 2: Creating Kirby's Body
 ![CreatingKIrby2](https://github.com/MegretMendez/KirbyVariants/assets/142510070/f53d983b-2ca2-43f1-a0bc-9f9a381e5ee8)
 Description: Create a sphere that will represent Kirby's body.
 Modify as you wish so it is similar to kirby.
 After editing our sphere, left-click on its name in the Hierarchy panel, this should be located on the left side of your screen.
 While left-clicking on the new sphere, drag it inside of your empty object previously created.
 After doing so, the sphere should appear right below the empty object and indented.
-This inidcates that the sphere belongs to the class TraditionalKirby.
+This indicates that the sphere belongs to the class TraditionalKirby.
 ![CreatingKirby3](https://github.com/MegretMendez/KirbyVariants/assets/142510070/8c5711b2-d8d4-493a-aaa4-1f9278f517b8)

 Step 3: Completing Kirby